AMID Logo E-BAY Logo

 1. Clicking to accept or agree to the Terms and Conditions, where this option is made available to you in the user interface for any Service, OR

-2. By actually using these shipping services.
-In this case, you understand and agree that we will treat your use of these shipping services as acceptance of the Terms and Conditions from that point onwards.
+2. By actually using these international shipping services.
+In this case, you understand and agree that we will treat your use of these services as acceptance of the Terms and Conditions from that point onwards.

 BUSINESS AND LICENSING